-If you have added a schedule to a block and would like to remove it, simple click on the trashcan icon to clear the schedule.
-You can also disabled the Date & Time control entirely from the plugin settings.
+If you have added a schedule to a block and would like to remove it, simply click on the trashcan icon to clear the schedule.
+You can also disable the Date & Time control entirely from the plugin settings.

 Is there a way to create default content when the scheduled block is hidden?